-Experience the Super Weekend of Design - Aalto-Homes ja Loviisa Old Houses August 30-31
+Experience the Super Weekend of Design - Aalto-Homes ja Loviisa Old Houses August 29-30

 The last weekend of August on the east coast is a celebration of architecture, design, and interior decoration.
 On the same trip, you can visit both the Sunila Aalto homes in Kotka and Loviisa Old Houses.

 On the same weekend, the idyllic town of Loviisa, with its century-old wooden houses and the families who lovingly care for them, welcomes visitors to marvel at its beauty.
 The owners of these old houses are united by their love of craftsmanship, design, and preserving beauty and atmosphere.
 Every detail and object has its own story and meaning, which they are happy to share with their guests.
-There are 42 houses to see, each one more beautiful than the last.
+There are tens of houses to see, each one more beautiful than the last.

 Alvar Aalto’s Sunila is World Famous